RadarML/red-rover/docs/setup.md

 - SW2.6: `USER_SW1` (the marked right side), unless the EEPROM is messed up from a misconfigured `configure_eeprom(...)` call.

-The following are configured by the `configure_fpga(...)` call under normal operation, but can be manually set in case that isn't working:
+The following are configured by `configure_fpga(...)` under normal operation, but can be manually set in case that isn't working:
 - SW1: 16-bit mode (`16BIT_ON`, `14BIT_OFF`, `12BIT_OFF`).
 - SW2.1: `LVDS_CAPTURE`
 - SW2.2: `ETH_STREAM`